South American tapir: Diet

 The South American tapir is an herbivore.
 Using its mobile nose, it feeds on leaves, buds, shoots, and small branches it tears from trees, fruit, grasses, and aquatic plants.
 They also feed on the vast majority of seeds found in the rainforest.
 This is known because the diet is studied through observation of browsing, analysis of feces, and studying stomach contents.
+Analysis of δ^{13}C values of fossils of the South American tapir from Lapa do Bode cave in Ituaçu Municipality of the State of Bahia shows that their diet was predominantly composed of C_{3} plants.

 Although it has been determined via fecal samples that T. kabomani feeds on palm tree leaves and seeds from the genera Attalea and Astrocaryum, much about the diet and ecology of T. kabomani is unknown.
 Previously discovered tapirs are known to be important seed dispersers and to play key roles in the rainforest or mountain ecosystems in which they occur.
 It is possible that T. kabomani shares this role with the other members of its genus although further research is required.